 Dr. Glen Wainwright provides gum disease treatment in Austin, Texas.
 The infection of gum tissue causes periodontitis, or severe gum disease.
 Plaque that infects the gums can inflame them and cause bleeding.
 As gum infection progresses, pockets can form between teeth, loosening them or causing them to fall out.
 Learn the causes of this common disease as well as the restorative dental options for treating periodontitis below.

 Causes of Gum Disease

 Patients who smoke, use tobacco, and take certain medications may be more prone to developing gum disease than other patients.
 Poor brushing habits, diets high in sugar, diabetes, poor saliva production, crooked teeth, and hormonal changes are all possible causes of periodontitis.
-However, brushing and flossing twice a day is the main preventative measure against gum disease.
+However, brushing and flossing twice a day is the main preventative measure against bleeding gums and gum disease.
 You should also schedule regular dental cleanings and visits to the dental office to ensure that you are getting the oral care you need.

 Symptoms of Gum Disease

 It’s important to know the signs of gum disease.
 The most obvious sign of gum disease is bleeding from the gums when brushing.
 Eating certain foods like hard candy or chewing tobacco can also cause this.
 Here are several signs of gum disease to look out for:

 - Loose teeth